prasannavl/LiquidState/README.md

 > Install-Package LiquidState

-- **v3 is now a full rewrite with lock-free algorithms**, and fully thread-safe.
+- **v3 was a full rewrite with lock-free algorithms, and v4 now includes both thread-safe, and non-threadsafe variants with a both locking, and lock-free machines**

 Supported Platforms:
 > PCL profile 259: Supports all platforms including Xamarin.iOS and Xamarin.Android.